Energy in Azerbaijan

 Two-thirds of energy in Azerbaijan comes from fossil gas and almost a third from oil.
 Azerbaijan is a major producer of oil and gas, much of which is exported.
 Most electricity is generated by gas-fired power plants.
 Energy in the country is produced using all types of sources, including fuel, renewable energy, water energy, electrical and heat energy.

 Corruption in Azerbaijan is alleged to be connected to the oil and gas industry, which is very important for the economy.
+The majority of the oil and gas resources in the country is controlled by a consortium headed by British Petroleum.

 Within the country, counting use of exports, greenhouse gas emissions per person are around the world average.
 Azerbaijan aims to reduce its emissions by reducing gas leaks and reducing flaring.

 History

 In 1847, Azerbaijan became the site of the world's first industrially drilled oil well.
 By 1899, Azerbaijan produced half of the volume of the world's oil.

 The Araz hydroelectric power station with a total capacity of 22 MW was constructed in 1970, Tartar hydroelectric power station with a total capacity of 50 MW in 1976 and Shamkir hydroelectric power station with a total capacity of 380 MW in 1982.

 At that time, along with the construction of power stations, electrical networks were systematically developed and the country's sustainable energy system was created.
 In those years, "Ali Bayramli" thermal power station with 330 kV – Aghdam – Ganja – Aghstafa, Ali Bayramli – Yashma – Derbent, 5th Mingachevir, 500kV 1st and 2nd Absheron, Mukhranis – Vali and other power lines, Yashma, Ganja, Agstafa with 330/110/10 kV, Imishli with 330/110/10 kV, Absheron with 500/330/220 kV, Hovsan, Nizami, Mushfig, Sangachal, Masalli, Agsu, and Babek with 220/110/10 electrical substations have been put into operation.

 A $53 million loan was granted to Azerbaijan by the European Bank for Reconstruction and Development for the construction of the Yenikend hydroelectric power station in December 1995, and the Yenikend HPP was built with a total capacity of 150 MW.

 The reconstruction of the Mingachevir hydroelectric power station, 330 kV Aghjabadi, 110 kV Barda substations and the 330kV Azerbaijan Thermal Power Station – 330 kV Agjabadi-Imishli transmission lines were implemented at the expense of the European Bank for Reconstruction and Development and the Islamic Development Bank.

 Two gas-turbine units with a capacity of 53.5 MW each at Baku thermal power station, funded by the German bank – Bayerische Landesbank Girozentrale, and a 400MW steam gas plant at the Shimal power plant at the expense of the Japanese International Cooperation Bank's loan were commissioned in 2002.